EmmanuelMMontesinos/Flet-Packages-Loader/README.md

 This program is the implementation of the solution to the [Issue](https://github.com/flet-dev/flet/issues/2714) user's *@ivangermes* problem.
 I just used your solution to create this tool..

+## How to use:
+In build copy or select the path to the program buid.
+In packages specify the path to '__pypackages__' of your virtual environment or Python interpreter.
+Select the dependencies you want to load
+Click OK

 When loading the packages:

 ![Image1](image.png)